metamn/inu-v2-b/README.md

 4. Create requirement specification

-With a little text cleanup a requirement spec can be generated!
+With a little text cleanup the requirement specification is done!

 ![Fourth iteration](./react-src/docs/mocks-4.png)